recsys-benchmark/DaisyRec-v2.0/README.md

 <!-- ![daisyRec's structure](pics/framework.png) -->

 DaisyRec-v2.0 is a Python toolkit developed for benchmarking top-N recommendation task.
-The name DAISY stands for multi-**D**imension f**A**irly compAr**I**son for recommender **SY**stem.
+The name DAISY stands for multi-**D**imension f**A**irly compar**I**son for recommender **SY**stem.
 Note that the preliminary version of DaisyRec is available [here](https://github.com/AmazingDD/daisyRec), which will not be updated anymore.
 Please refer to DaisyRec-v2.0 for the latest version. ***(Please note that DaisyRec-v2.0 is still under testing.
 If there is any issue, please feel free to let us know)***

 The figure below shows the overall framework of DaisyRec-v2.0.